electric-sql/pglite-bindings/README.md

 - pg_conf(key, value)
     - value to set in PREFIX/postgresql.conf
 - pgl_backend()
-    - (re)init pg after initdb and config edition ( in postgres it would be the equivalent of fork(). it can change username but is tied to it till kill/restart once done ).
+    - (re)init postgres backend after initdb and config edition ( in postgres it would be the equivalent of fork(). it can change username but is tied to it till fred and restart).

 ___
-transport related , need probably better names. ( interactive_one is CPython , CMA comes  from linux kernel ).
+Transport related , need probably better names. ( interactive_one is CPython , CMA comes  from linux kernel ).
 A PRIORI the transport is only tied to a portion of shared memory, a memory context ( which is specific to above backend)  and a 8KB buffer that WILL overflow so we need to dump to a file when it happens.
 ___

 - use_wire(0/1)
-    - data in buffer will use wire protocol
+    - state if data in buffer will use wire protocol
 - interactive_write(len)
     - length of input data when using cma buffer, force the use of cma for input.
 - use_cma(0/1)
-    - reply in cma buffer else default to socket files.
+    - state if cma buffer is used for reply else default to same as input. cannot yet redirect repl output.
 - interactive_one(void)
     - process input stream ( auto selected from socketfiles/cma)
 - interactive_read() → int